dylanh675/dylanh675.github.io/index.md

 * Lab 6

         Lab 6, part 1 was a favorite because it was about sandwiches.
 I love food and anything that has to do with food will make me more intrigued and invested into the project.
-It is also cool how we used computer science for a more practical real life purpose!
+It is also cool how we used computer science for a more practical real life purpose.

 * Lab 9